pilcrowonpaper/arctic/docs/pages/providers/synology.md

 There you have to:

-1. configure the base URL under which the SSO Server will be reachable,
+1. Configure the base URL under which the SSO Server will be reachable
-2. enable the OIDC service,
+2. Enable the OIDC service
-3. create a new OAuth App.
+3. Create a new OAuth App.

 > Note:
 > Both the _base URL_ and the _redirect URI_ have to use `https`.

 ## Initialization

-The `baseURL` parameter is the full URL of your Synology NAS, that you have configured in the SSO Server.
+The `baseURL` parameter is the full URL of your Synology NAS that you have configured in the SSO Server.
-The `redirectURI` parameter is required and has to be one of those configured in the SSO Server for this application.

 ```ts
 import * as arctic from "arctic";